Farizaaaa/bottom_navigation_bar_example/README.md

 1:Create StatelessWidget BottomNavigationBarExample<br>
 2:Create an integer variable _selectedIndex to store the index of BottomNavigationBar<br>
 3:Create a List of Widgets named _bodyContent to store the Pages associated with each BottomNavigationBarItem<br>
- 3.1:Give the names body Pages Widgets inside this List<br>
+ 3.1:Give the body Page Widgets inside this List<br>
 4:create a void function named _changeIndex to change the _selectedIndex variable to selected index of BottomNavigationBarItem using setState()<br>
  4.1:Give a parameter of type integer named index to the function<br>
 5:Add property bottomNavigationBar: to the Scaffold<br>